ebullient/ebullient.github.io/site/content/posts/2022-05-18-pockets-command-line-apps-at-devoxx-uk.md

 {{< youtube ffGKrO1yD_c >}}

-The subject of the talk is a little command line application called "Pockets", and it lives here: https://github.com/ebullient/pockets-cli
+The subject of the talk is a little command line application called "Pockets".

+{{< gh_card "ebullient/markdown-it-obsidian-callouts" >}}